hifreedo/up9rade/_posts/2018-06-06-credits-and-license.md

 title: Credits and License
 ---

-## Credits
+# Credits

-It's important to address a big amount of online resources, which may be cited in here, some of them I aware of, some of them may be used here unconsiously.
+It's important to address a big amount of online resources, which may be cited in here, some of them I aware of, some of them may be used here unconsciously.
 Would try best to list the resources I used and send my sincere thanks and respect to all of the authors.